Where to Eat Before Going to a Calgary Flames Game

 Home and Away

 For pre-game food, drink and entertainment, head to Home and Away.
-In addition to plenty of TV screens, this sports bar’s got shuffleboard, Skee-Ball, Pop-A-Shot basketball and more arcade games.
-Just be sure you don’t get so into a game that you are late to your seats at the Dome.
+In addition to great vibes, there are plenty of TV screens and even some arcade games.
+Just be sure you don’t get so into a game that you’re late to your seats at the Dome.

 1207 1 St. S.W., 403-455-9789, homeandawayyyc.com